Passing Perfect -(Chapter 2 of Smudge)

 Prof. Douglas K. Hooker

-Get a job, from cleaner to guide, even sub-junior archaeologist, and you can get your hands on them.
+Get a job, from cleaner to guide, even sub-junior archaeologist, and you can get your hands on these fossils.
 There isn't much of a market, and you'll likely end up in the clink.
 But get them off your planet to Smudge, and you're rolling in wealth.

 I'm sure the planet has another name, but I've never met anyone who knows it.
 We call it Smudge.
 You won't learn about it in school, if you aren't out in this section of the galaxy, you don't need to.
 Like a red light district, a slum, a toxic waste dump, it's not on the map.
 Unless you fly out there.